joealden/corum-docs/src/development/3-iterations/2-versionControl.md

 ## Why Version Control?

-Version control systems offers a lot of benefits, although a lot of these benefits are only helpful when working on a team.
+Version control systems offers a lot of benefits, although a lot of these benefits are only helpful when working in a team.
 As Corum is developed by me alone, Corum cannot take advantages of these features.

 There are three main benefits of using a version control system in the context